wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 # A Patients-Like-Me approach to aggregating data in clinical management of concussion

 **Summary:** This project demonstrates a simple "like-me" approach to matching patients to a reference cohort based on post-concussion demographic and clinical characteristics.
-Using a like-me matched sub-cohort, we can then aggregate clinical data for individuals within the reference cohort who are most-similar to the presenting patient, providing summary statistics on recovery and other important health information among individuals from the larger cohort who are "as similar as possible" to the individual being seen for care.
+Using a like-me matched sub-cohort, we can aggregate clinical data for individuals within a reference cohort who are most-similar to the presenting patient, providing summary statistics on recovery and other important health information among individuals from the larger cohort who are "as similar as possible" to the individual being seen for care.